Improve the Effectiveness of Lay and Clergy Volunteers with the New Chaplaincy Care Volunteer Training Manual

 Video Oral History View the personal stories of visionaries and change-makers for spiritually centered health care.

-All HealthCare Chaplaincy executive and administrative staff are now located in our main building at 307 East 60th Street, New York, NY 10022-1505.
-Phone and fax numbers and email addresses are unchanged.
+All HealthCare Chaplaincy executive and administrative staff are now located at 65 Broadway, New York, NY 10006-2503.
+Phone numbers and email addresses are unchanged.
+And our new fax number is 212-758-9959.